trilitech/tezos-developer-docs/docs/unity/sample-game.md

   - Getting the signed payload from the wallet
   - Verifying the signed payload
   - Tracking events such as the beginning and end of a game session
-  - Triggering the backend to mint a token as a player reward
+  - Sending tokens to players' accounts

-  The backend application is responsible for most of the interaction with the smart contract, including minting operations.
+  The backend application is responsible for most of the interaction with the smart contract, including transferring tokens to players.
-  It also manages the private key for the administrator account, which is responsible for minting and transferring tokens.
+  It securely manages the private key for the administrator account, which is responsible for minting and transferring tokens.
+  This way, the game client itself has no access to the private key.

   For information about the REST API endpoints, see this page: https://game.baking-bad.org/back/swagger/.

 - The **backend database** stores persistent information about players, such as the number of games they have played.

 - The **smart contract** is a program that runs on the Tezos blockchain to manage tokens that represent in-game items.
-It maintains a ledger of tokens and owners and manages the creation and transfer of tokens.
+It maintains a ledger of tokens and owners and allows the backend's administrator account to transfer them to players.
 The sample game uses a custom contract, but you can use the SDK's built-in FA2-compliant contract; see [Managing contracts](./managing-contracts).
 You can view and interact with the contract on a block explorer, such as tzkt.io: https://tzkt.io/KT1TSZfPJ5uZW1GjcnXmvt1npAQ2nh5S1FAj/operations.